ananyamohanty027/ShopSphere/README.md

 - **Product Pagination**: Navigate through products efficiently with pagination.
 - **Product Search Feature**: Easily search for products based on keywords.
 - **User Profile with Orders**: Users can create profiles and track their order history.
-- **Admin Dashboard**: Comprehensive dashboard for administrators to manage admins, products, users, and orders.
+- **Admin Dashboard**: A comprehensive dashboard for administrators to manage admins, products, users, and orders.
-- **Admin Admin Management**: Manage admin accounts.
+- **Admin Management**: Manage admin accounts.
 - **Admin Product Management**: Add, edit, and delete products from the platform.
 - **Admin User Management**: Manage user accounts.
 - **Admin Order Details Page**: Access detailed information about each order.